Theatre FacilitiesThe School of Theatre & Dance is housed in the Creative Arts Center.

 The Design Studio for classes in costume, lighting, scenery design, and rendering

 is filled with natural sun-light, studio drawing tables, and a variety of

 tools used in the teaching of design ideas and techniques.

 The Brown Computer Aided Drafting and Rendering Lab is equipped with 12 computer

 workstations.
-Featuring PCs, Macs, a large format printer,
+Featuring PCs, Macs, a large format printer, large format scanner,

-work.
-Software available includes VectorWorks, AutoCAD, Lightwright, and the Adobe Creative Suite.
+includes VectorWorks, AutoCAD, Lightwright, and the Adobe Creative Suite.